magenta-cuda/search-widget-for-types/readme.txt

 == Changelog ==
 = 0.4.7.1 =
+* use auto generated excerpt if no user supplied excerpt
 * replace taxonomy slug with name
 * use simplified labels for checkbox values in search result table = 0.4.7 =